DanSepulveda/mytinerary-sepulveda/README.md

 # MyTinerary Web Application

 Mytinerary is a web application where people can publish itineraries (set of activities) of the cities where they live.
 It is developed using MERN Stack.

 ![image](frontend/public/assets/mytinerary.gif)

 ## Getting Started 🚀

 ### Content

-This project has two branches: master and deployment. **master** is configured to be run in local while **deployment** is prepared to be hosted.
+This project has two branches: master and deployment. **master** is configured to be run in local while **host** is prepared to be hosted.

 ### Demo